 A natural strategy to achieve this task is to perform measurements on $B$ (step 1), followed by some LOCC operations between $A$ and $C$, conditioned on those outcomes (step 2).
 The operations in step 2 cannot increase the entanglement between $A$ and $C$, so if we succeed, then the state immediately after step 1 must have had entanglement entropy $E(A:C)$ at least as large as that of the target state $\ket{\Phi_{d'}^{AC}}$, namely $\log d'$.
 More generally, if $A$ and $C$ end up in a state that is $\epsilon$-close to the target state, then we get a correspondingly close lower bound.

-We apply this logic to our setup, with $\ket{\Psi^{ABC}}$ as the resource state and the measurements on $B$ being in the computational basis; this gives us an entanglement lower bound for the post-measurement states $\ket{\phi^{AC}_{s_B}}$ in terms of the chosen dimension $d'$ and protocol error $\epsilon$ (Lemma \ref{thm:EntropyQeBound}; see the top row of Fig.~\ref{fig:Flow}).
+We apply this logic to our setup, with $\ket{\Psi^{ABC}}$ as the resource state and the measurements on $B$ being in the computational basis (see the top row of Fig.~\ref{fig:Flow}); this gives us an entanglement lower bound for the post-measurement states $\ket{\phi^{AC}_{s_B}}$ in terms of the chosen dimension $d'$ and protocol error $\epsilon$ (Lemma \ref{thm:EntropyQeBound}).
 The problem then becomes quantifying $\epsilon$ as a function of $d'$, for this class of entanglement of assistance protocols.
-In particular, because $B$ is made up of many parties $B = B_1 B_2 \ldots$, each of which act locally, and the operations involve only use a single copy of the resource state at a time, this corresponds to a \textit{one-shot, multi-user} version of entanglement of assistance \cite{dutil2010,Dutil2011}, and our approach leverages tools used to study these kind of problems \cite{Colomer2023,Cheng2023}.
+In particular, because $B$ is made up of many parties $B = B_1 B_2 \ldots$, each of which act locally, and the operations involve only use a single copy of the resource state at a time, this corresponds to a \textit{one-shot, multi-user} version of entanglement of assistance \cite{dutil2010,Dutil2011}.
+As we shall see later (Sec.~\ref{subsec:MultipartySplit}), it will be possible to leverage certain tools that were developed to study these kind of problems \cite{Colomer2023,Cheng2023}.